Geolm/onedraw/README.md

 ### Integration
 1. Copy all files from the `/lib` folder.
 2. Add `onedraw.cpp` to your build system.
 3. Create your window and provide the Metal device and drawable object.
+4. Link with Metal framework

 ### Minimal example